sustainability — is it still a good idea to install solar panels?

 Solar panels will last at least 20 years.
 The fee you get for putting electricity on the grid is estimated at 3 cents per kilowatt-hours.
 With average use, it’ll take 10 – 13 years to earn back your solar panels, compared to less than 10 years on the old system.

 In addition to this, you can invest in a home battery.
 This device is interesting in and of itself, because it allows you to rely more on the electricity you produce yourself.
 It'll be even more relevant from 2022 on, because you can use it to even out the peaks in your consumption, without the financial penalty.
-Until the end of 2021, you can also get a subsidy for the purchase of a home battery, of 250 to 3200 euro depending on the capacity.

 We designed all Skilpods to have room for a home battery in the storage area.